 Advance parole is most commonly used when someone has a pending:

 - Form I-485, Application to Register Permanent Residence or to Adjust Status: If you depart the U.S. while your Form I-485 is pending without first obtaining advance parole, USCIS will deny your case unless you fit into a narrow exception for people with certain nonimmigrant statuses.

-If you are an asylum applicant and you intend to travel outside the United States and return you must apply for and receive advance parole.
-If you leave the United States without first obtaining advance parole, we will presume you abandoned your asylum application.
+- Form I-589, Application for Asylum and for Withholding of Removal: If you are an asylum applicant and you intend to travel outside the United States and return, you must apply for and receive advance parole.
+If you leave the United States without first obtaining advance parole, we will assume that you have abandoned your asylum application.

 Refugee Travel Document

-If you hold refugee or asylee status and are not a permanent resident, you must have a refugee travel document to return to the United States.
+You must have a refugee travel document to return to the United States if you:

-If you do not obtain a refugee travel document in advance of departure, you may be unable to re-enter the United States, or you may be placed in removal proceedings before an immigration judge.
+If you do not obtain a refugee travel document before you leave the U.S., you may be unable to re-enter the United States or you may be placed in removal proceedings before an immigration judge.

 For information on how to apply for a refugee travel document, go to our Form I-131, Application for Travel Document page.

 Permanent or conditional residents should apply for a re-entry permit if they will be outside the United States for one year or more.
 While it is valid, a re-entry permit allows you to apply for admission to the U.S. without having to obtain a returning resident visa from a U.S. Embassy or Consulate.
 Go to our Form I-131, Application for Travel Document page for information on how to apply.

 Carrier documentation allows an airline or other transportation carrier to board permanent residents who have temporarily been outside the United States and whose Green Card or re-entry permit has been lost, stolen or destroyed.
 If you are a permanent resident in this situation, you may need to file a Form I-131A.
 Go to the Form I-131A, Application for Travel Document (Carrier Documentation) for more information.